Zakaria Pintoo: Mohammedan SC

-Ceylon captain Zainul Abedin and Dhaka Mohammedan captain Pintoo (right) shaking hands before kickoff at the 1968 Aga Khan Gold Cup final.
+Ceylon Colts captain A.Zainulabdeen and Dhaka Mohammedan captain Pintoo (right) shaking hands before kickoff at the 1968 Aga Khan Gold Cup final.

 In 1961, Pintoo joined Mohammedan SC, where he enjoyed a highly successful career.
 During his time with the club, he won the First Division title six times and the Aga Khan Gold Cup twice.
 On 7 July 1966, he played a key role in the final of the All-Pakistan Mohammad Ali Bogra Memorial Tournament, leading his team to victory over Dhaka Wanderers in Rawalpindi.
 Pintoo also served as the club captain from 1968 until his retirement in 1975, succeeding Abdullah Rahi.
-Under his leadership, the Black and Whites won the tenth Aga Khan Gold Cup in Dhaka in 1968, where Pintoo led the team to a commanding 5–0 victory over the Ceylon.
+Under his leadership, the Black and Whites won the tenth Aga Khan Gold Cup in Dhaka in 1968, where Pintoo led the team to a commanding 5–0 victory over the Ceylon Colts XI.

 He also guided Mohammedan to First Division titles in 1969 and 1975, with the 1969 title won as unbeaten champions.
 In 1972, he captained the team to their first Independence Cup triumph, defeating East End Club 3–1.
 On 11 May 1972, Pintoo led Mohammedan in an exhibition match against Mohun Bagan AC, the first foreign football club to visit independent Bangladesh, which ended in a narrow 0–1 defeat.
-The following year, he participated in the Bordoloi Trophy held in Guwahati, India as a guest player for Rahmatganj MFS.
+Notably, in 1974, he participated in the Bordoloi Trophy held in Guwahati, India as a guest player for Rahmatganj MFS.
 In 1975, after leading Mohammedan to their first league title following the country's independence, Pintoo announced his retirement.

 International career

 East Pakistan

-Pintoo (sitting third from left) with the East Pakistan football team in 1963 before a friendly against China.
+Pintoo sitting third from left with the East Pakistan team before their friendly against China in 1963.

-Pintoo first represented the East Pakistan football team at the 11th National Football Championship held in Karachi in 1960.
-He played a crucial role in the team, captained by Zahirul Haque, which secured its maiden title with a 1–0 victory over Karachi Whites in the final.
-In 1961, after the East Pakistan Sports Federation began sending division-based teams to the National Championship, Pintoo competed in the tournament as part of the Khulna Division football team.
-On 24 January 1963, Pintoo represented the East Pakistan team in an exhibition match against the touring China national football team.
+On 24 January 1963, Pintoo represented the East Pakistan football team in an exhibition match against the touring China national football team.
 The game, held in Dhaka, saw East Pakistan suffer a heavy 1–11 defeat.
+On 2 September 1962, he played for the East Pakistan XI in an exhibition match against the Pakistan national team in Dhaka, which they lost 2–4.
+The game, arranged by the East Pakistan Sports Federation, was held as a charity match to raise funds for the victims of the regional flood.
 In 1967, Pintoo was appointed captain of the East Pakistan team, a role he held until 1970.
+In 1968, he captained the team in a 2–3 defeat against the South Korean club Yangzee FC in Dhaka.
 Under his leadership, the team achieved its first international success by winning the King Mahendra Cup in Nepal in 1970.
+East Pakistan defeated Border Security Force team from India by 2–0 in the title-deciding game of the tournament, held in a round-robin league format.